Mercedes-Benz AMG Vision Gran Turismo: Racing Series

 In this model, the original version of the movable rear wing was changed to a fixed type, and the CCD camera type door mirror was changed to a conventional mirror.
 The rear brake light has been modified so that the Gran Turismo logo is visible when lit.
 The engine was powered up to 441 kW.
 The 7-speed dual-clutch transmission has been replaced with a sequential transmission using doglinks to increase transmission efficiency.
 The body has been reduced in weight to 1300 kg, and the height has been lowered to lower the center of gravity.

 Media

-The AMG Vision Gran Turismo is featured in the Polyphony Digital games Gran Turismo 6 and Gran Turismo Sport, with the latter having a LH Edition, created for the "maestro" of the Gran Turismo series, Lewis Hamilton, rewarded for getting Diamond on all courses in his Time Trial Challenge DLC pack.
+The AMG Vision Gran Turismo is featured in the Polyphony Digital games Gran Turismo 6, Gran Turismo Sport and Gran Turismo 7, with Sport having an LH Edition, created for the "maestro" of the Gran Turismo series, Lewis Hamilton, rewarded for getting Diamond on all courses in his Time Trial Challenge DLC pack.
 The car is also seen in the movie Justice League as the car Bruce Wayne picks up Barry Allen in when he recruits Barry to the team.